slavik0329/BetterAuction/AuditReport.md

     // CHECK: Ok
     event AuctionClosed(address winner, uint256 amount);

+    // CHECK: Ok.
+Only called by (normally) the beneficiary
     // Auction starts at deployment, runs for _biddingPeriod (seconds from
     // auction start), and funds can be recovered after _recoverPeriod
     // (seconds from auction start)